 Learning outcomesOn completion of this unit, students will be able to:

-3. employ a range of skills and theoretical understanding they have gained over the course of their journalism studies;
+3. Dmploy a range of skills and theoretical understanding they have gained over the course of their journalism studies;

-4. demonstrate aptitude in applying their training in producing journalism for different media platforms;
+4. Demonstrate aptitude in applying their training in producing journalism for different media platforms; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively